Meowmycks/catpass/README.md

 To access them again, use the passphrase you created the first time to decrypt your passwords.

 Maybe don't use this in the real world?
-Unless you don't mind the missing convenience that actual password managers like Dashlane provides.
+Unless you don't mind the lack-of-convenience that actual password managers like Dashlane provide.